sfc-gh-boconnor/scotland_hol/README.md

 The following Hands on Lab will take you though collecting data from a data share, exploring the data with some sample SQL queries, then you will create a database with views from the share so you can then create a streamlit application based on the sample code.

-### Login with your given username and password
+* Login with your given username and password

 *   Click on the Data Icon - you will see a sample database called SNOWFLAKE_SAMPLE_DATA.
-For this lab, we will be using a data from a data share
+For this lab, we will be using a data from the shared private listing.
+The datashare was previewed to you in the initial demo by the provider.

 ![Alt text](image.png)